Fuel-Travel/package-appearance-customizer/README.md

 }
 ```

-### __Construct
+### __construct( $stylesheet_handle = '', $config = '' )
 The class constructor accepts two arguments:
  - stylesheet_handle - *(string)* the handle of the stylesheet that the settings style should be added after<br />Default: The child theme name sanatized with dashes
  - config - *(array)* a configuration array for style targeting and default setting values<br />Default: The default configuration included with the package.

 ### enable_settings
 All settings are neabled by default.
-However, it is best practice to define specifically which settings should be enabled so that when settings are added in teh future they are not added to your production enviornment without testing.
+However, it is best practice to define specifically which settings should be enabled so that when settings are added in the future they are not added to your production enviornment without testing.
 ```
 $this->appearance_customizer->enable_settings = array(
     'heading_color',
-    'text_section',
+    'text_section', // optional
     'entry_title_size',
     'entry_title_weight',
     'entry_content_clamp',
 );
 ```
 The section will automatically show if one of its child settings is enabled.
-However, tou can enable it manually too.
+However, you can enable it manually too.

 ## Configuration
 To make your own configuration, copy the contents of the `src/default_config.php` file into a file in your plugin, edit it, and pass its contents to the constructor: